 And so the wheel of the year is half dark and half light.
 For half the year, the Oak King brings life and fertility to the world before losing the battle to the Holly King.

-A brief history of Father Christmas
+A Brief History of Father Christmas

 The Holly King is described as one of the earliest versions of Father Christmas (Santa Claus).
 This seems kind of crazy to me because Santa is supposed to be a big jolly guy who wears red, lives at the North Pole, drinks coca-cola and has an army of elves to build toys for all the good little children.
 Not a self-proclaimed king with leaves for a crown.
 Of course, commercialization might have coloured me a little, but I think a better way to approach this disconnect is that Santa Claus is just the newest version of Father Christmas.